ismet94/js_fundamentals_challenges/README.md

-# CSS Challenges
+# Javascript Fundamentals Challenges

-- Fonts and Colours (Challenge 1): This challenge focused on colouring the text and headings on the website.
-Internal coding was created into the html file.
-- Challenge 2: Proceeded with all code provided and edited where needed.
-The challanged mainly focused on links, borders, side bars and hovering.
-A backgound colour with a gradient was selected to give it a elegant feel.
-- Challenge 3:
-- Float Box Challenge (Challenge 4): By contructing individual boxes and floating some left and right I learned to create and divide sections.
-This challenge also helped me to hover over certain boxes with different properties.
-- Google Font Challenge (Challenge 5): This helped me to use different methods to load google fonts into my website.
+- Challenge 1 Display data types: Displayed different types of variables that can be implemented such as arrays, strings, objects, boolean, numbers, undefined, null and date.
+- Challenge 2 I am in disarray: Learned to code an array and to establish a certain attribute within the array.
+- Challenge 3 Build a rainbow: Here I learned to create divs and added funtions when clicked on by outputting a colour.
+- Challenge 4 Coundown timer: Created a countdown timer from the current date to my birthday date.

 ## Setting up your workspace